4GeeksAcademy/blog/blog/software-engineer-salary-germany.md

 But it remains a very attractive country in terms of employment opportunities, especially with its unique mix of innovative startups and market leaders.

-## What do we have to offer you?
+## What do 4Geeks has to offer you?

-**4Geeks Academy** gives you the opportunity to affordably learn to code from any city in Germany!
+[**4Geeks Academy**](https://4geeksacademy.com/) gives you the opportunity to affordably learn to code from any city in Germany!

 No previous coding experience required, they teach you through online classes in English and provide lifelong mentoring to ensure you land a job in the tech industry upon graduation.

 Getting started is easier and cheaper than any other Coding Bootcamp.
 At 4Geeks Academy, there will always be someone to guide you in how to grow in technology: mentors, colleagues and business partners.

 > This newly launched 4-month bootcamp is available in over 10 countries and is here to stay in Europe strengthening its ecosystem to learn and grow with its students, using technology, using code.
->
-You can become a **Full Stack Developer** by learning the most in-demand skills (like JavaScript, Python, React, etc.) with passionate instructors and hands-on syllabus to help you get a job coding as a junior developer.
+> You can become a [**Full Stack Developer**](https://4geeksacademy.com/us/coding-bootcamps/full-time-full-stack-developer) by learning the most in-demand skills (like JavaScript, Python, React, etc.) with passionate instructors and hands-on syllabus to help you get a job coding as a junior developer.

-Or become a **Software Engineer** by diving into cloud computing and applications, learning skills that 90% of Fortune 500 list is looking for.
-Or up to an **AI/Machine Learning Engineer** by developing the necessary tools to upskill for the future of AI work.
+Or become a [**Software Engineer**](https://4geeksacademy.com/us/coding-bootcamps/software-engineer-bootcamp) by diving into cloud computing and applications, learning skills that 90% of Fortune 500 list is looking for.
+Or up to an [**AI/Machine Learning Engineer**](https://4geeksacademy.com/us/coding-bootcamps/machine-learning-engineering) by developing the necessary tools to upskill for the future of AI work.

 This Coding Bootcamp was established to help you change your life, providing you with various support programs, such as GeekPal and GeekForce, changing the lives of more than 2,500 students starting from scratch!

-The uniqueness of this Coding Bootcamp offers what they call GeekPAL as an instant membership that students receive when enrolled in Geeks Academy to ensure they are mentored for life.
+The uniqueness of this Coding Bootcamp offers what they call [GeekPAL](https://4geeksacademy.com/us/geekpal-support) as an instant membership that students receive when enrolled in Geeks Academy to ensure they are mentored for life.

-They also offer GeekForce, the “Force” stands For Career Empowerment providing their students with job placement assistance to prepare them for tech jobs!
+They also offer [GeekForce](https://4geeksacademy.com/us/geekforce-career-support), the “Force” stands For Career Empowerment providing their students with job placement assistance to prepare them for tech jobs!

 Prices for Coding Bootcamps range from $9,000.
 4Geeks Academy launched in Germany is the most affordable Coding Bootcamp to the amazing price of 4,500 Euros, featuring one of the most comprehensive programs that teaches its students in programming languages, certifies and prepares them to start a career in tech in just months.